EnigmaCurry/d.rymcg.tech/_scripts/README.md

 # _scripts

-This directory contains *optional* bash scripts to help configure things.
+This directory contains *optional* bash scripts to help the Makefiles configure things.
+You shouldn't run any of these scripts directly, they are meant only to be called from the Makefiles.

 ## What's optional exactly?